arangodb/docs-hugo/site/content/3.10/develop/http/documents.md

           in: query
           required: false
           description: |
-            Whether to update existing entries in the in-memory edge cache if edge documents are replaced.
+            Whether to update existing entries in in-memory index caches if documents replacements affect the edge index or cache-enabled persistent indexes.
           schema:
             type: boolean
       responses: